JakeTurnick/JakeTurnick/README.md

    - 💪 a place I can flex my creative muscle
    - 🧰 a reason to use (and grow!) my varied skillset
    - 🎤 a place to be heard

+I bring a certain individualism that bureaucracy might not like

 <!--
 **JakeTurnick/JakeTurnick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.